 "Quite a renaissance from the depths of Macondo," Simmons said, referring to BP Plc's doomed well that ruptured in 2010 and spewed more than 4 million barrels of oil into the Gulf.

-Other notable well results on discoveries in the Lower Tertiary since 2010, according to Simmons, include Exxon Mobil Corp's Hadrian field with an estimated 700 million barrels of oil; Chevron Corp's Moccasin field with an estimated 200 million barrels of oil equivalent (boe); and Royal Dutch Shell's Appomattox field with an estimated 500 million boe.
+Other notable well results on discoveries in the Lower Tertiary since 2010 include Exxon Mobil Corp's Hadrian field with an estimated 700 million barrels of oil; Chevron Corp's Moccasin field with an estimated 200 million barrels of oil equivalent (boe); and Royal Dutch Shell's Appomattox field with an estimated 500 million boe.

 BP also estimates that its Mad Dog field could have up to 4 billion boe, up from 1.5 billion boe.
 Construction on a second oil and gas platform for the field is slated to start by the end of this year.

-Such finds show that deepwater exploration and production, where wells can cost more than $130 million each to drill tens of thousands of feet through thick salt and rock layers, remains critical to U.S. production, even alongside booming onshore oil output in North America, analysts said.
+Such finds show that deepwater exploration and production, where wells can cost $130 million each or more to drill tens of thousands of feet through thick salt and rock layers, remains critical to U.S. production, even alongside booming onshore oil output in North America, analysts said.

 "The opportunity is vast as deepwater reserves currently comprise about 10 percent of global oil reserves," Simmons said.

 About 29 percent of U.S. crude output came from the Gulf in 2009.
 Last year it had fallen to 23 percent as onshore production from tight oil and shale oil grew substantially.